meltano/handbook/src/_product/index.md

 ## Responsibilities

-The Product team will review any [new issues](https://gitlab.com/groups/meltano/-/issues) in the Meltano group on a daily cadence and organize appropriately with labels and milestones.
+The Product team will review any [new issues](https://gitlab.com/groups/meltano/-/issues) in the Meltano group on a daily cadence and organize appropriately with labels and priority.

 Product is responsible for reaching out to users and talking with them about their experiences with all Meltano properties.
 This is an important sensing mechanism for understanding how users interact with Meltano and it informs product priorities.